First time buyer guide

 - Transferring the money to pay for your house

-Both, property solicitors and conveyancers, are regulated by organisations that watch over their standards of practice and give consumers protection.
+Property solicitors and conveyancers are regulated by organisations that watch over their standards of practice and give consumers protection.

 Why Do I Need a Solicitor?

-Transferring property ownership titles is a legal matter, so basically it has to be done by a professional that is licensed to do so.
-Also, most mortgage lenders will demand that you hire a solicitor to make sure their interests are protected.
+Transferring property ownership titles is a legal matter, so it has to be done by a licensed professional.
+Most mortgage lenders will demand that you hire a solicitor to protect their own interests.
 A solicitor will make the whole home buying process a lot smoother for you, especially if you’re a first-time buyer.

 How Do I Choose a Solicitor?

 Also, beware of what your estate agent tells you!
-You’re by no means obliged to hire their in-house services or external companies they might recommend.
+You don’t have to hire their in-house services or external companies they recommend.

-Here are a few tips to help you choose wisely:
+Here are a few tips to help you choose:

-- Price is important, we know, but bear in mind that the professional or firm you hire will be taking care of every legal aspect of your home buying process.
-You don’t want any silly mistakes costing you a small fortune
+- Price is important, but bear in mind that the person you hire will be taking care of every legal aspect of your home buying process.
+You don’t want any silly mistakes costing you a small fortune.

-- With ‘fixed-fee’ services you only pay the amount quoted when you signed up, which can avoid unexpected expenses when the service is completed
+- With ‘fixed-fee’ services you only pay the amount quoted when you signed up.
+This can avoid unexpected expenses when the service is completed.

-- Make sure you know when and where to contact your solicitor at all times and that there will always be someone available for you regardless of sickness or holidays
+- Make sure you know when and where to contact your solicitor at all times.
+It’s important that they always have someone available for you regardless of sickness or holidays.

 Can I Do My Own Conveyancing?

-Also, since the whole process is complicated and time-consuming, it could easily end up in costly mistakes for you.
-Having a solicitor who – by the way, always has professional indemnity insurance – means that any legal slip-ups on their part would be covered.
+Since the whole process is complicated and time-consuming it could easily end up in costly mistakes for you.
+However, if you use a solicitor they have professional indemnity insurance.
+This means that any slip-ups on their part would be covered.

 How Much Will it Cost?

-A solicitor’s fees for a £350K property cost an average £850.
-This will normally include the fees for the council searches and registration with the Land Registry, together with the expenses for the solicitor’s time, calls and paperwork.
+A solicitor’s fees for a £350K property cost on average £850.
+This will normally include the fees for the council searches and registration with the Land Registry.
+It will also include the expenses for the solicitor’s time, calls and paperwork.

 Some firms or individuals charge hourly, some flat fees and others a percentage of the property’s value.
-It’s important that you get quotes from several solicitors and that the quotes include a detailed breakdown of all costs, including VAT, to avoid any last-minute surprises.
+It’s important that you get quotes from several solicitors.
+And make sure these quotes include a detailed breakdown of all costs, including VAT, to avoid any last-minute surprises.

-As we’ve said, property conveyancing can be quite complex, and with all the stress moving house entails to begin with, perhaps it’s best to leave the legal matters to the professionals who have the resources, time and know-how to handle these tasks well.
+Property conveyancing can be quite complex.
+With all the stress moving house entails, perhaps it’s best to leave the legal matters to the professionals who have the resources, time and know-how to handle these tasks well.